Rene-km/project-blog/blog/posts/API-Endpoints.md

 that to the native transcript making use of wav2vec.
 It then returns the word-by-word pronunciation accuracy.

-We had issues in implementing ffmpeg, as on some systems it was missing preventing audio processing.
-The issue was with saving ffmpeg as a Path.
-We were able to resolve this issue by including the execution files within the project.
-And manually telling the system the exact path to ffmpeg.exe and ffprobe.exe.
-Furthermore the path had to be placed in the settings.py file as if ffmpeg was called before the path was rerouted, we would experience errors.
-Placing the path within the settings.py file made sure it was executed before it was called on anywhere else in the project.
+We had issues in implementing ffmpeg, as it's not on all systems.
+The issue was fixed by including the execution files in the project and specifying the exact paths to ffmpeg.exe and ffprobe.exe.
+To prevent errors, the path was set in settings.py to ensure it was configured before being used elsewhere.

 We tested our APIs using Postman and Django’s built-in browser.